emilsjolander/StickyListHeaders/README.md

 The `headerId` indicates when you want to switch header.
 In an alphabetical list where the first letter is shown in the header you might return the first characters integer value as the `headerId` for example.

+If you want to recieve callback for clicks on the header, call setOnHeaderCLickListener() on `StickyListHeadersListView`.

 License